 ‘To Serve in My Father’s House’: Reflections on the Service of the Holy Altar

-By Bishop Irenei
+By Bishop Irenei of London and Western Europe

-This document was written in 2011 by then-Archimandrite Irenei, now Bishop Irenei of Richmond and Western Europe.[*] As a general primer on the spiritual nature of service in the Holy Altar, it describes the customs of our Church that apply to everyone who serves: acolytes, readers, subdeacons, as well as the higher ranks of the clergy.
+This document was written in 2011 by then-Archimandrite Irenei, now Bishop Irenei of London and Western Europe.[*] As a general primer on the spiritual nature of service in the Holy Altar, it describes the customs of our Church that apply to everyone who serves: acolytes, readers, subdeacons, as well as the higher ranks of the clergy.

 I will wash mine hands in innocence: